banerjeesoumya15/banerjeesoumya15/README.md

   - Open Source Contribution
 - 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on any open source project
-- 📫 How to reach me banerjeesoumya15@gmail.com
+- 📫 How to reach me banerjeesoumya15@gmail.com and [LinkedIn](linkedin.com/in/soumya-shankar-banerjee)

 <!---
 banerjeesoumya15/banerjeesoumya15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.